-Your non-recyclable waste bin is collected every three weeks.
+Your refuse bin is collected every three weeks.

-Your non-recyclable waste should consist of any general waste that cannot be recycled or composted.
-If you're unsure if you should put an item in your refuse bin, you can check using our A-Z Recycling Tool.
+Your refuse bin should contain any general waste that cannot be recycled or composted.
+If you are unsure if you should put an item in your refuse bin, you can check using our A-Z Recycling Tool.

-If you believe that you need an additional non-recyclable waste bin, please visit the following page to check your eligibility: How to Get a Bin.
+If you believe that you need an additional refuse bin, please visit the following page to check your eligibility: How to Get a Bin.

-If your property cannot have a wheeled bin, you may be able to use sacks instead.
-Households are able to present two sacks every fortnight.
+If your property cannot accommodate a wheeled bin, you may be able to use sacks instead.
+Households are able to present two sacks for collection every fortnight.

-Please be aware, we do not provide sacks.
+Please be aware, the council does not provide sacks.

 If you are unsure if you should be using sacks or a wheeled bin, please contact us.